chznbaum/mernmom/_posts/2016-10-26-how-to-build-a-twitter-bot-in-nodejs-part-1.markdown

     $ nodejs

-If it comes preinstalled, your terminal should become a console prompt, shown by the `&gt;`  symbol.
+If it comes preinstalled, your terminal should become a console prompt, shown by the `>`  symbol.
 You can work with JavaScript in this console just like you would in your browser's console.
 Go ahead and check it out!
 When you're ready to exit the console, simply type `.exit` or hit the `Ctrl` and `C` buttons twice.

 You could also just as easily check for a man page about nodejs: